thenumbernine/universe/offline/README.txt

 Turns out using redshift alone isn't the best way to get distances.
-So I'm querying SIMBAD: http://simbad.u-strasbg.fr/simbad/ use convert-2mrs-simbad.lua instead of convert-2mrs ... and be prepared to wait a long time
+So I'm querying SIMBAD: http://simbad.u-strasbg.fr/simbad/ use convert-simbad.lua instead of convert-2mrs.cpp